Contributors

 Wayne White

-Wayne White is an Adjunct Scholar at Washington’s Middle East Institute and a Policy Expert at Washington’s Middle East Policy Council.
+Wayne White is a scholar at Washington’s Middle East Institute and a Policy Expert at Washington’s Middle East Policy Council.
 In 2005, he retired as Deputy Director of the Near East and South Asia Office in the Department of State’s Bureau of Intelligence and Research.

 James Whitman